ivyknob/avionics_js/README.md

 * Run `yarn` or `npm install` to install all necessary libraries
 * Include avionics.js to your project

+### Using CDN

+If you want to just include js on your page from the hosting, just add `https://unpkg.com/@ivyknob/avionics_js` as a script source

 ## Usage

 TODO: Write usage instructions